rizviz/clone-vm-esx/README.md

 This tool automates clonning of a VM without the need of a VCenter by using the VMWare's VSphere/ESX command line interface.

 ## Description
+Cloning a VM usually requires VCenter based on official documentation which means additional license (cost).
+This is a 'hack' way of cloning a template VM to a new VM in a fast, cost effective and quick fashion.
+You can run  multiple clone processes to automate creating of multiple VMs from a single source template.
 ESXi is built on the Linux kernel.
 And that gives us a lot of power and flexibility .
 All you need is ssh shell access and you can pretty much perform any task as you would on a linux box.
+Cloning manually through ESXi used to be really cumbursome and tedious process.
 This tool automates the tasks of gathering source VM's information like :

-* datastore location,
+* datastore location
 * creating target VM folder
 * copying and customizing target VM files
 * registering newly cloned VM with ESXi